Oxford University Trinity College. Image courtesy of Dave_S.

 Trinity College

 Trinity College is one of the constituent colleges of the University of Oxford in England.
 Founded in 1555 by Sir Thomas Pope, the college once housed Benedictine monks from Durham Cathedral.
+Despite its large size, the college is relatively small in terms of student numbers at approximately 400.
+It was founded as a men’s college and became coeducational in 1979.

 What's the History of Trinity College?

 Trinity College stands on what was originally Durham College, built for Benedictine monks from Durham Cathedral (which was founded in 1291).
-The site was surrendered to the crown in March 1545 and granted to private owners in 1553 (during the period of Protestant Reformation).
-Civil servant Thomas Pope acquired it in 1555 and founded Trinity College 16 days later.
-Pope was a Catholic with no surviving children and hoped that by founding a college he would be remembered in the prayers of its students.
+The site was surrendered to the crown in March 1545 and granted to private owners in 1553 (during the period of the Protestant Reformation).
+Civil servant Thomas Pope 🔗 acquired it in 1555 and founded Trinity College 16 days later.
+Pope was a Catholic with no surviving children and hoped that by founding a college, he would be remembered in the prayers of its students.
 His remains are still encased beside the chapel altar.

 The Trinity-Balliol Rivalry